scm127/rock-paper-scissors-exercise/README.md

 PLAYER_NAME="Sean Minson"

-# Run the Game Script:
+# Run the Game Script from the command line:

 python game.py